evansolomon/scatter-py/README.md

 # Scatter

-This is a command line tools I wrote to help manage deploying different projects.
+This is a command line tool I wrote to help manage deploying different projects.
 It is strongly influenced by our deploy script on WordPress.com, which I like quite a bit.
 It was written entirely for my own use, but I figured someone else might find it valuable.

 ## Installation